 Consent should expire after 24 months.
 You will then have to regain consent from your visitor.

-Here's a checklist to help make sure your tool is compliant:
+Here's a checklist to help make sure your banner is compliant:

-Named: "AdRoll" must be listed somewhere in the tool (doesn't have to be on the first page).
+- Named: "AdRoll" must be listed somewhere in the banner (doesn't have to be on the first page).